snehalal-2007/Cosmo/README.md

 # Cosmo

-**Cosmo** is a high-fidelity space visualization app built with React and Three.js.
+**🌌Cosmo** is a high-fidelity space visualization app built with React and Three.js.
 It offers two main modes: an interactive **Solar System** and a **Constellations** planetarium, with a clean, modern interface and smooth camera controls.

 ---